ZSShen/C-Common-Data-Structures/README.md

 $ make
 $ make install
 ```
-Upon finishing, the public header will reside in `/path/to/your/destination/include/`.
+Upon finishing, the public header should locate at
+`/path/to/your/destination/include/`
-And the shared library will reside in `/path/to/your/destination/lib/`.
+And the shared library should locate at
+`/path/to/your/destination/lib/`

-If you plan for debug build, you can specify the cmake argument list like this:
+If you plan for debug build, you can specify the CMake argument list like this:
 ``` sh
 $ cmake .. -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/path/to/your/destination
 ```

-##Usage
+## **Usage**
-***This chapter illustrates how to link and apply LibCDS in your source code.***
+**This chapter illustrates how to link and apply LibCDS in your project.**

 For header file, you just need to include the main header:
 ```